xyproto/metatar/README.md

 MetaTAR can list the contents of both tar and cpio (newc) files.

-Note that CPIO archives are ordered, and that files/directories must exist before relative symlinks to them appear in the archive.
+Note that CPIO archives are ordered, and that files/directories must exist before relative symlinks for them appear in the archive.

 <!--
 ## Simple example